-It is the responsibility of the importer to arrange for the examination and release of the imported cargo.
-Additionally, depending on the nature of the imports, and regardless of value, the importers may need to obtain a permit to facilitate the clearance of the imports.
+The importer is responsible for arranging for the examination and release of the imported cargo.
+Additionally, depending on the nature of the imports and regardless of value, the importers may need to obtain a permit to facilitate the clearance of the imports.

 - Supplementary Duty: Luxury goods, non-essential and socially desirable goods and certain other goods and services are subject to supplementary duty in Bangladesh.
-Supplementary duty at the rates prescribed in the Second Schedule of the VAT & SD Act (2012) shall be imposed on such goods and services supplied, imported, or provided in Bangladesh. - Regulatory Duty: is levied at 0% to 5% in addition to the customs duties levied at such rates as are prescribed in the Custom Tariff Schedule
+Supplementary duty at the rates prescribed in the Second Schedule of the VAT & SD Act (2012) shall be imposed on such goods and services supplied, imported, or provided in Bangladesh. - Regulatory Duty: is levied at 0% to 5% in addition to the customs duties levied at such rates as are prescribed in the Customs Tariff Schedule